jimken123/soda/versioned_docs/version-v0.18.0/intro.md

 ---
-description: Sequence is an open-source automation toolkit for creating repeatable, predictable, and defensible end-to-end forensic and ediscovery workflows.
+description: Phoenix is an open-source automation toolkit for creating repeatable, predictable, and defensible end-to-end forensic and ediscovery workflows.
 ---

-# What is Sequence
+# What is Phoenix

-Sequence is an automation toolkit for forensics and e-discovery.
+Phoenix is an automation toolkit for forensics and e-discovery.

 It consists of:

 - [Core](connectors/core.md) which is:
-  - An interpreter for the [Sequence Configuration Language](sequence-configuration-language.md)
+  - An interpreter for the [Phoenix Configuration Language](sequence-configuration-language.md)
   - A collection of [application-independent Steps](/steps/Core)
   - An SDK that allows [developers to create Connectors](developers-guide.md)
 - Connectors that interact with various applications: